 Straube even became a graduate of the photography class offered here at South, which he took freshman year.
 He recounts that class as having taught him “everything from composition to editing.”
 Not only did the class teach Straube about what goes into taking a photo, but it was also project-based, allowing students to apply their knowledge and display their creativity.

 From his experience, Straube finds the secret to taking a great photo comes primarily from the composition.
-For those of you who don’t know what composition is, it simply refers to the arrangement of objects in a photo relative to one another.

 He states confidently, “if you don’t have the basics down, then it’s really hard to take quality photographs.”